DLT-Solutions/openshift-sonatype-nexus-iq/README.md

 8. ??????
 9. PROFIT!!!!1

-## Container Image Additions

-The container, found at [https://hub.docker.com/r/kenmoini/openshift-sonatype-nexus](https://hub.docker.com/r/kenmoini/openshift-sonatype-nexus) has some additional bits stuffed into the image.

-### LDAP and Self-Signed Certificates
-JavaX doesn't accept self-signed certificates when using LDAPS connectivity.
-In order to get past this for normal LDAP deployments, you must import the certificates into the JRE keystore.

-To do this, there is a script, ```ss-ca-puller.sh```, that will loop through a list of hosts, connect and retrieve their SSL certificate, then add it to the JRE keystore.

-To add your own self-signed SSL certificates to the keystore you will need to modify the domain list in this Dockerfile and build the Docker image yourself - I do so everytime I use this for a workshop because the LDAP/RH IDM server is ephemeral and certificates change from workshop to workshop.

 ## LDAP

-The whole point of Nexus Repo Manager is to centrally manage components and repositories across your organization so every developer shouldn't have their own Nexus.
-The easiest way to deploy Nexus centrally is via LDAP.
+The whole point of Nexus Platform is to centrally manage components and repositories across your organization so every developer shouldn't have their own Nexus/IQ Server.
+The easiest way to deploy IQ Server centrally is via LDAP.

 ### Configure LDAP

-1. Log into Nexus as an Admin, click on the ***Settings*** cog button to the left of the Search bar at the top.
+1. Log into IQ Server as an Admin, click on the **System Preferences** cog button to the right of the bar at the top.
-2. Use the pane to the left to navigate to ```Administration > Security > LDAP```
+2. Use the drop down to choose **LDAP**
-3. Click ***Create Connection***
+3. Click ***Add a Server***
 4. Configure the Connection as follows *(assuming Red Hat Identity Management setup for LDAPS)*:
   - **Name**: IDM
   - **Protocol**: LDAPS
   - **Hostname**: idm.example.com
   - **Port**: 636
   - **Search Base**: dc=example,dc=com
-  - **Authentication Method**: Simple Authentication
+  - **Authentication Method**: SIMPLE
   - **Username or DN**: CN=Directory Manager
   - **Password**: duh
   - **Connection Rules**: Default is fine